gbonacini/doomsday_button/README.md

 Description:
 ============

-This an HID device able to emulate mouse and keyboard, in intentions it's intended to be used to launch tasks in Hollywood fashion, action movie style, emulating devices like Matrix EMP activation console, DEFCON 1 launch devices, etc.
+This is an HID device able to emulate mouse and keyboard, in my intentions it's intended to be used to launch tasks in Hollywood fashion, action movie style, emulating devices like Matrix EMP activation console, DEFCON 1 launch devices, etc.
+One of the default payloads launch the 'doomsday.sh' script in the current directory, if the focus is on a terminal.

-So every task can became a mission ! :-)
+Every task can became a mission ! :-)

 ![alt text](screenshoots/IMG-8769.jpg "the switch - 1")
 ![alt text](screenshoots/IMG-8770.jpg "the switch - 2")